Myshgithub/Pattern-Recognition-Machine-Learning/README.md

 # Pattern-Recognition-Machine-Learning
-To try and test some Pattern Recognition, Machine Learning Algorithms
+To try and test some Pattern Recognition, Machine Learning Algorithms Plus some implementations with Tensorflow

 Syllabus: